Scenario 1: John sees your post once each day for 3 days.

 The global Reach & Impressions KPIs refer to Reach & Impressions you've got on any of your posts & Stories during that time period, regardless of whether they were posted during that time period.
-You are likely still getting Reach & Impressions from older posts, and the newer Reach & Impressions of your latest posts & Stories may also fall outside of the time period you're analysing.
+You are likely still getting Reach & Impressions from older posts, and the newer Reach & Impressions of your latest posts & Stories may also fall outside of the time period you're analyzing.

 The summed-up Reach at post level might also be higher than the global Reach KPI, this is because of the way Instagram calculates Reach.
-They calculate Reach as UNIQUE accounts who have viewed your content during that time.
+They calculate Reach as UNIQUE accounts that have viewed your content during that time.
 So in the global Reach, no matter how many times they've seen your content, they'll be counted as 1.
 But if they've seen, say, 10 of your posts, they'll be counted as 1 in each individual post's Reach.